BioHPC/BCB5300F19/docs/syllabus.md

 [https://biohpc.github.io/BCB5300F19/](https://biohpc.github.io/BCB5300F19/) will be used to announce schedules, slides, assignments, and news.

 ### Rosalind
-Students can enroll in the class with this link: [Rosalind BCB5300 Classroom](http://rosalind.info/classes/enroll/117859412c/).
+Students can enroll in the class with this link: [http://rosalind.info/classes/enroll/117859412c/](http://rosalind.info/classes/enroll/117859412c/).
 It is free to register it.
-We will use this for some assignments.
+We will use the Rosalind for solving assignments.

 ### Git
 [GitHub Classroom](https://classroom.github.com/classrooms) could be used to submit some assignments.
 The instructor will provide further info if we use the GitHub Classroom.